Heritage Sheep

 Lincoln Lamb and Ewe

-The Lincoln breed originated in the marshy lowlands of Lincolnshire, where the luxuriant pastures and turnip fields were used to produce large, long wooled sheep.
-In the early 1800s, Lincolnshire sheep were crossed with Robert Bakewell’s improved Leicesters, and the offspring were further selected for earlier maturation and improved meat quality.
 Lincolns gained attention during the mid-1800s, in part due to the inclusion of classes for this breed at the Royal Show.
 The impressive appearance of these large, dignified sheep caused a stir, especially since wool had high market value at this time.
 During the second half of the 1800s, Lincolns were exported in large numbers to Ireland, Europe, Australia, New Zealand, the United States, Canada, Brazil, and several other South American countries.

 The Lincoln breed became rare globally during the 1900s.
 By 1980, there were fewer than 1,000 purebred Lincoln ewes remaining in Britain.
 Since then, numbers in the breed have increased due to a revival of interest in the breed’s wool.
-Today there are an estimated 1,500 ewes in Britain, with populations also found in Australia, New Zealand, Canada, and the U.S. Continued research on the global population of the breed will ensure that North American breeders gain a better understanding of their role in Lincoln breed stewardship.
+Today there are an estimated 1,500 ewes in Britain, with populations also found in Australia, New Zealand, Canada, and the US.
+Continued research on the global population of the breed will ensure that North American breeders gain a better understanding of their role in Lincoln breed stewardship.

 Did you know: